susanaviruglio/DiscoverGranada/README.md

 ## User Centric Frontend Development Milestone Project by Susana Viruglio

-Discover Granada is a fictional tourist website that offers information about Granada: places to visit, book activities, places to eat, what to do and information.
+Discover Granada is a fictional tourist website that offers information about Granada, with an only purpose which is educational: places to visit, book activities, places to eat, what to do and information.
 The idea of the decoration project came to me while I was actually visiting Granada on my holidays, I thought it could be a great idea to bring my personal experience to life.
 As I was visiting this city I was collecting ideas for the project from every place I was visiting.
 My principal goal is interested in attracting and retaining tourists so they can book activities.
 Some potencial features to include are: